Mahamaya Temple

-Mahamaya Temple is a temple dedicated to Goddess Durga, Mahalaksmi located at Ratanpur of Bilaspur district in Chhattisgarh, India and is one of the 52 Shakti Peethas, shrines of Shakti, the divine feminine, spread across India.
+Mahamaya Temple is a Hindu temple, dedicated to Goddess Durga, Mahalaksmi located at Ratanpur of Bilaspur district in Chhattisgarh, India and is one of the 52 Shakti Peethas, shrines of Shakti, the divine feminine, spread across India.
 Ratanpur is a small city, full of temples and ponds, situated around 25 km from district Bilaspur of Chhattisgarh.Goddess Mahamaya is also known as Kosaleswari, presiding deity of old Daksin Kosal region (modern Chhattisgarh state).

 History

 Built in the 12–13th century, the temple is dedicated to the Goddess Mahamaya.
 It was built during the reign of Kalachuris of Ratnapura.
 It is said to be located at the spot where king Ratnadeva had a darshan of goddess Kali.

 Originally the temple was for three goddesses viz Maha Kali, Maha Lakshmi and Maha Saraswati.
 Later, Maha Kali left the old temple.
 Still later, a new (current) temple was built by king Bahar Sai which was for goddess Maha Lakshmi and goddess Maha Saraswati.
-This temple was built in vikram samvat 1552 (1492 AD).
+This temple was built in vikram samvat 1552 (1492 CE).
 There are ponds near the temple.
 There are also temples of Shiva and Hanuman within the campus.
 Traditionally Mahamaya is the Kuldevi of Ratanpur state.
 The temple has been renovated by the architecture department.
 Mahamaya temple is situated at Ratanpur, 25 km from district headquarters Bilaspur, Chhattisgarh.